KS Lublinianka

 KS Lublinianka is a Polish professional football club based in Lublin.
 It was founded in 1921 as WKS Lublin (Wojskowy Klub Sportowy Lublin, English: Military Sports Club) and was supported by the Lublin garrison of the Polish Army.
-In 1923 WKS Lublin was renamed to Klub Sportowy Lublinianka.
+In 1923, WKS Lublin was renamed to Klub Sportowy Lublinianka.
 In 1938 the club won the Football Junior Championships of Poland.
 They spent eleven seasons in the Polish First League and in the 1969–70 season they reached the quarterfinals of the Polish Cup.
-Lublinianka currently plays in the III liga, group IV.
+Lublinianka currently plays in the IV liga Lublin.

 Lublinianka is the oldest sports organization in the city of Lublin, and one of the oldest in the region.
 It continues the traditions of pre-war Wojskowy Klub Sportowy (Military Sports Club) Unia Lublin.
 The origins of Lublinianka date back to 1921.
 At that time, it had two departments: football, and track and field.
 In 1923, the organization split into WKS Lublin and KS Lublinianka, to be reunited in 1927 as WKS Unia.